Problem with the Median House Price. Things You Must Know.

 1. High-End Sales Skewing the Median:

-Imagine a scenario where a high-end luxury condominium development is released in our fictitious suburb called Wonderland.
-And the project's success results in 2 penthouses worth $3 million each being sold to wealthy buyers and investors.
+Imagine a scenario where a high-end luxury property development is released in our fictitious suburb called Wonderland.
+And the project's success resulted in 2 luxury mansions worth $3 million each being sold to wealthy buyers and investors.

 These two high-end sales have significantly pushed the median price up from $600,000 to $1,000,000, resulting in a 67% increase in median price.
 Does this mean all other properties in the suburb is now worth 67% more?
 No. However, sales agents, project marketers and dodgy buyers agents would want you to think so, but it does not work this way.

-It's important to note that this rise in the median price does not indicate a broader market trend.
+It's important to understand that this rise in the median price does not indicate a broader market trend.
 The prices of the other five properties remain unchanged.
-The $600,000 property is still worth $600,000, and no one is going to pay $1,000,000 for it.
+That initial $600,000 property is still worth $600,000, and no buyers will pay $1,000,000 for it.

-Understanding the nuances of the market and looking beyond median prices is essential for making informed real estate decisions.
+Understanding the nuances of the market and looking beyond median prices is critical for making informed real estate decisions.

 2. Surge in Lower-Priced Home Sales:

-Let's consider the scenario where a developer launches a new affordable housing project in Melbourne suburb of Wonderland, resulting in the sale of two $400,000 properties.
-This is priced lower than the median as these are entry level houses on small lot size and with care minimum specifications..
+Let's consider the scenario where a developer launches a new affordable housing project in the Melbourne suburb of Wonderland, resulting in the sale of two $400,000 properties.
+This sold price is lower than the median as these are entry level houses on small lot sizes and with minimum specifications...
 How will this influx of affordable housing affect the median property price?

 It's crucial to understand that this decline in the median price does not indicate a broader market trend.
 The prices of mid-range and high-end properties remain unchanged.
 There has been no change to the prices of the other five properties.

 In reality, the $600,000 property is still worth $600,000.
-Educated buyers will recognize this and offer the appropriate value, while buyers without a good understanding of how median price works, will lower their offers, based on the misperception of a price drop, will be rejected.
+Educated buyers will recognize this and offer the appropriate value, while buyers without a good understanding of what the median price means, will lower their offers, based on the misperception of a price drop, resulting in their offers be out-bidded.

 3. Regional Disparities: